 - Making use of our own data to expand existing interventions

-- Ensuring there is at least good teaching on a day to day basis
+- Ensuring there is good or better teaching on a day to day basis

 - Making use of research when evaluating interventions and considering the implementation of new interventions